pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 Frame reconstruction serves as the self-supervised learning objective used to optimize the encoder.
 The resulting latent representation is intended to preserve the visual information required for accurate reconstruction while providing a compact representation suitable for downstream VideoQA experiments.

-The resulting latent representation is intended to preserve the visual information required for accurate reconstruction while providing a compact representation suitable for downstream VideoQA experiments.

 ### Autoencoder Configuration Parameters

 The baseline configuration defines the model and training behavior used for representation learning.